Last updated on May 10th, 2017 at 11:00 pm

-As we got closer and closer to leaving life got busier and busier.
+As we got closer and closer to leaving for a life of perpetual travel things got busier and busier.
 So much so, at the end of last week I felt a lot like I did the night I delivered Makai: exhausted, in shock and overjoyed all at once.
 We accomplished so much, tied up most of our growing loose ends.
 But we still didn’t get everything we wanted to get done, done.

 Seriously, 2 and a half years in the making and we didn’t get everything done!